osl-vvce/discord-bot/README.md

 2. Open terminal and CD into the project folder
 3. Run 'npm install' to install dependancies
 4. Visit https://discordapp.com/developers/applications/me and create new app, giving it a name and avatar.
-5. Scroll down and "Create bot user", then reveal token
+5. Scroll down and "Create bot user", then copy the token
-6. Copy this token into the last line of bot.js example: client.login(YOUR TOKEN HERE)
+6. Create a .env file to store copied token under variable "Bot_token" and save the file
-7. Fire up node, enter 'node bot.js' into the terminal
+7. Fire up node by entering 'node index.js' into the terminal
-8. Copy the url printed in the terminal and visit the url
-9. Select the discord server you wish to add the bot too (You need the correct permissions on the server to do this)
+8. Now you should see your bot online on discord

 You should now be running the bot on your local system

 ## File Structure